 - Family history.
 If a close family member has urinary incontinence, especially urge incontinence, your risk of developing the condition is higher.

-- Other diseases.
+- Some diseases.
 Neurological disease or diabetes may increase your risk of incontinence.

 Complications of chronic urinary incontinence include:

 - Skin problems.
 Rashes, skin infections and sores can develop from constantly wet skin.

 - Urinary tract infections.
 Incontinence increases your risk of repeated urinary tract infections.

 - Impacts on your personal life.
 Urinary incontinence can affect your social, work and personal relationships.

 Urinary incontinence isn't always preventable.
 However, to help decrease your risk: